tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     | consensus_param_updates | [ConsensusParams](#consensusparams)              | Changes to consensus-critical gas, size, and other parameters.                              | 5            |

 * **Usage**:
+    * Contains a prelimiary block to be proposed, which the Application can modify.
     * The Application can modify the parameters received in `RequestPrepareProposal` before sending them in `ResponsePrepareProposal`.
 In that case, `ResponsePrepareProposal.modified` is set to true.
     * In same-block execution mode, the Application can (and should) modify `ResponsePrepareProposal.data`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
     * In next-block execution mode, the Application can only modify `ResponsePrepareProposal.tx`, Tendermint will ignore any modification to the other fields.
-    * If `ResponsePrepareProposal.modified` is false, then Tendermint should ignore the rest of parameters in `ResponsePrepareProposal`.
+    * If `ResponsePrepareProposal.modified` is false, then Tendermint will ignore the rest of parameters in `ResponsePrepareProposal`.
-    * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
     * As a result of executing the block to propose, the Application may produce header events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.